stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 Jurby:54.353974:-4.523600:-1
 ```

-The user may maintain these files manually if used, or use the graphic editor.
+The user may maintain these files manually if used, or use the [graphic places editor](misc-ui-elements.md#favourite-places).

 ## Dconf / gsettings